squeakyspacebar/kinesis-doc/content/02-fundamentals.md

 ## Model Architecture

-This section primarily aims to provide a high-level introduction of the muscle model used in Kinesis.
-For mathematical details, please consult the [cited literature](10-bibliography.md#bibliography) and source code.
+This section primarily aims to provide a high-level introduction to the muscle model behind Kinesis.
+For a more detailed look, please consult the [cited literature](10-bibliography.md#bibliography) and source code.

 ### Introduction to Hill-Type Muscle Models

-The term "Hill-type muscle model" refers to a certain formulation of muscle dynamics model typically composed of a system of contractile, parallel, and serial components whose configurations can vary depending on the exact model.
+The term "Hill-type muscle model" or "Hill muscle model" refers to a certain kind of muscle dynamics model which is typically composed of a system of contractile, parallel, and serial components.
+The exact component configurations can vary depending on the model.

-The history of the Hill-type model stretches back to muscle research in the early 20th century and a paper by [(Hill, 1938)](/10-bibliography.md) describing the original muscle model.
-Due to limited insight into the internal structure and functioning of skeletal muscles, the Hill-type model developed as a [phenomenological model](https://en.wikipedia.org/wiki/Phenomenological_model) that treats internal muscle dynamics as a "black box," instead layering its own system of mechanical components to approximate *observed* characteristics of muscle behavior.
+The history of Hill-type models stretches back to the early 20th century and a paper by physiologist [A.V.
+Hill](https://en.wikipedia.org/wiki/Archibald_Hill) [(Hill, 1938)](/10-bibliography.md) formulating the original muscle model.
+Due to limited insight into the internal structure and functioning of skeletal muscles at the time, the Hill-type model was developed as a [phenomenological model](https://en.wikipedia.org/wiki/Phenomenological_model) that treats internal muscle dynamics as a "black box," instead utilizing abstracted mechanical components to approximate outwardly observed characteristics of muscle behavior.
+Hill-type models are typically massless, and component elements are often likened to [spring-dashpot models](https://en.wikipedia.org/wiki/Standard_linear_solid_model).
+Although the basis for these models may seem dated, they can still provide insightful results, and remain popular because they are relatively easy to understand and work with.

 | ![Diagram of a Hill-type muscle model](images/fundamentals-hill-type-muscle-model.png) |
 | :----------------------------------------------------------: |
 | [*Figure 1 - Structure of a Hill-Type Muscle Model*](https://www.researchgate.net/figure/Structure-of-a-Hill-type-muscle-model-F-CE-and-F-PE-are-the-active-and-passive-forces_fig1_334812764) by (Zhou, et al., 2019) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) |

-As indications of their somewhat contrived nature, Hill-type models are typically massless, and component elements are often described by comparison to spring and dashpot assemblies.
-Although the basis for these models may seem dated, they can still provide insightful results, and remain popular because they are relatively easy to understand and work with.

 We'll start by looking at the three-element Hill-type model in Kinesis.
-This model typically consists of a contractile element (CE) in combination with two nonlinear spring elements: one called the parallel element (PE) as it is parallel to the CE, and one called the serial element (SE) as it is in series in relation to both the CE and PE.
-Hill-type models commonly approach muscle dynamics by focusing on muscle contraction force, which depends on the muscle's physical state at any given moment (mainly CE length and contraction velocity).
+This model typically consists of a contractile element (CE) in combination with two nonlinear spring elements: the parallel element (PE), as it is parallel to the CE, and the serial element (SE), as it is in series to both the CE and PE together.
+Hill-type models often focus on the muscle contraction force, which depends on the muscle's physical state at a given moment (i.e. CE length and contraction velocity).

 | ![Diagram of a 3-element Hill-type muscle model](images/fundamentals-3-element-hill-model.png) |
 | :----------------------------------------------------------: |